towfique-elahe/logo-watermark-plugin/README.md

-# logo-watermark-plugin
+# Logo Watermark Plugin for WordPress
-Logo Watermark WordPress Plugin: Sets logo as watermak on uploaded images.
+**Description:** The Logo Watermark Plugin is a feature-rich WordPress tool that lets you easily apply your logo as a watermark on all uploaded images.
+With full control over watermark settings, you can enable or disable the watermark, adjust the size, position, opacity, and even set the margin from the image edge.
+Whether you're looking to protect your content, reinforce brand identity, or add a professional touch to your images, this plugin seamlessly integrates with your WordPress media library, making it perfect for bloggers, photographers, and businesses alike.